geoscixyz/gpg/content/seismic/fundamentals/seismic_fundamental_physics.rst

    as the ground / air boundary.

 Specific types of waves within these general types are described below.
-Each wave type travels with a velocity that depends upon the elastic properties.
+Each wave type travels through a given material with a velocity that depends upon the elastic properties and density of the material.

 Body Waves